-Drug and alcohol testing: Private employers often require drug and alcohol tests for employees and then discipline or fire employees if a test is positive.
+Private employers often require drug and alcohol tests for employees and then discipline or fire employees if a test is positive.
 Drug and alcohol tests are often administered after workplace accidents or as part of the hiring process.
-We have created a separate page on Iowa’s drug and alcohol testing law if you have any concern about a drug or alcohol test.
+We encourage you to review our page about Iowa’s drug and alcohol testing law if you have any concern about a drug or alcohol test.

 Family and Medical Leave Act (FMLA): The Family Medical Leave Act guarantees eligible employees up to12 weeks of unpaid leave due to a serious health issue, either their own or a family member's.
 Employees are also guaranteed to be returned to their original position when they return as well as continued benefits.
 Not all companies and situations are covered by FMLA, so it’s important to understand your rights and situation.
 For more detailed information regarding your rights under the FMLA, please visit our Family and Medical Leave Act page.

-Wrongful Termination: Iowa is an employment-at-will state, allowing Iowa employers to terminate employees without cause, explanation, or notice in most instances.
+Iowa is an employment-at-will state, allowing Iowa employers to terminate employees without cause, explanation, or notice in most instances.
 But there are strict and clear state and federal laws and court decisions protecting employees from wrongful termination in certain circumstances.
 For example, you may have a wrongful termination claim if you suspect you were fired in retaliation for whistleblowing, or because of FMLA participation, or several other reasons.
 We've offered additional information on our page dedicated to wrongful termination law.

 If you have questions about an employment situation, please take a moment to learn about your rights by reviewing the information provided on this site.
 We also offer additional, more specific information about various topics at our on-site and off-site blogs that we hope you'll find helpful.
-If, after reviewing this information, you'd like to speak with us about your employment situation, please reach out to us through the Web Contact Form by using the "Contact Us" button or by calling (515) 281-1460.
+If, after reviewing this information, you'd like to speak with us about your employment situation, please reach out to us through the Contact Form or by calling (515) 281-1460.
 We make every effort to provide a same-day response to all communications received during weekday business hours.
 Initial telephone calls are always free.
 If it looks like we can help, it'll be our pleasure to meet with you, learn more about your situation, and lend you a hand.
 We handle as many of our cases as possible on a contingent fee basis, meaning that there's no fee unless we make a monetary recovery for you.